Create an elastic node pool with a custom image

 EOF

-4. Run the following command to create the kubelet startup configuration file:
+4. Create the kubelet startup configuration file:

 cat > /etc/kubernetes/kubelet-conf.yml <<EOF